SETS-VN/MVP/README.md

-# MVP list of features to implement
+# Potential list of features to implement.
 ## Requirements for the user:
 1. User signs-up/ log-in as a person
 2. User deposits money with Momo